SQA prepared a short video with information on your SQA certificate you will receive through the post on the 4th of August 2020.

 Here is the UCAS How to Guide for Personal Statements

 Give yourself plenty of time to work on your personal statement, as this is a key factor in universities deciding on possible offers of places.

 There are lots of other help videos for UCAS applicants on www.ucas.tv

 e.g. how to choose the right course.

 Part of your research and planning should also include looking at career options and types of jobs related to your chosen degree.
-Check ideas Prospects here
+Check ideas Prospects; What can I do with my degree? here

 Finally, you should find out what UCAS Clearing is , especially before your exam results come back in August .
 Link to Clearing here

 If you need more help with looking at university to see if it is a good option for you – or you need any help with the planning or application process, you can come along to a careers drop in session in the school library during lunch break most Monday, Tuesdays, Wednesday and Thursdays and see how we can help.
 No appointment required for these sessions or ask your guidance teacher for a meeting with us.